 Intelligent Services Gateway (ISG) is a feature set that is available on the Cisco Routers.
 ISG provides the session management, the structured framework, the policies for management the various access networks, provides the information about the session bandwidth and network accessibility.

-ConceptDraw PRO is a powerful network diagramming and vector drawing software.
+ConceptDraw DIAGRAM is a powerful network diagramming and vector drawing software.
 It provides the Computer and Networks Area with many Solutions that contain the wide set of ready-to-use predesigned vector stencils and examples to help you design the professional looking Intelligent Services Gateway (ISG) network diagrams of any complexity quick and easy.

 Example 1.
 ISG network.

-The network diagrams designed with ConceptDraw PRO are vector graphic documents and are available for reviewing, modifying, and converting to a variety of formats (image, HTML, PDF file, MS PowerPoint Presentation, Adobe Flash or MS Visio).
+The network diagrams designed with ConceptDraw DIAGRAM are vector graphic documents and are available for reviewing, modifying, and converting to a variety of formats (image, HTML, PDF file, MS PowerPoint Presentation, Adobe Flash or MS Visio).

 See also Samples:

 TEN RELATED HOW TO's:

 Event-Driven Process chain Diagrams for improvement throughout an organisation.